 Due to fact, that Arctic Paper S.A. is a stock listed company, we are obligated to follow the principles set forth in the "Good Practice of GPW Listed Companies 2016".
-Overall, we aim to comply with all applicable laws and regulations in the European Union countries where we operate.
-A large part of them is uniform across the Union, although we are vigilant about any differences.
+We comply and adhere to all applicable laws and regulations in the European Union countries that we operate in.
+A large part of those laws and regulations are uniform across the Union, although we are vigilant about any differences.
 Legal and regulatory compliance is a business necessity, but also a way for us to ensure the sustainability of our operations.

 We monitor the number of open legal cases where Arctic Paper was found guilty of a breach of law or regulations.
 We separate them into business and non-business related, as well as into fines bigger and smaller than 2 million PLN.
 With regards to legal and regulatory compliance, our target is to minimise our risk of being sued.

-Key performance indicator 2017 2016
+Key performance indicator 2018 2017 2016

-Total number of open legal cases Fine bigger than 2 million PLN Fine smaller than 2 million PLN Fine bigger than 2 million PLN Fine smaller than 2 million PLN
+Total number of open legal cases Fine bigger than 2 million PLN Fine smaller than 2 million PLN Fine bigger than 2 million PLN Fine smaller than 2 million PLN Fine bigger than 2 million PLN Fine smaller than 2 million PLN

-Business-related 0 0 0 0
+Business-related 0 0 0 0 0 0

-Non-business related 0 0 0 0
+Non-business related 0 1 0 0 0 0